TeamNewPipe/NewPipe/.github/ISSUE_TEMPLATE/bug_report.md

 To make it easier for us to help you please enter detailed information below.

 Please note, we only support the latest version of NewPipe and master branch.
 Please make sure to upgrade & recreate the issue on the latest version prior to opening an issue.
-The release page (https://github.com/TeamNewPipe/NewPipe/releases/latest) is a good start, make sure its version is the same as in you app (To check you version, press on the three line menu on the left, click on "About", and you will see your current version).
+The release page (https://github.com/TeamNewPipe/NewPipe/releases/latest) is a good start, make sure its version is the same as in your app (to check your version, open the left drawer and click on "About").

 P.S.: Our [contribution guidelines](https://github.com/TeamNewPipe/NewPipe/blob/HEAD/.github/CONTRIBUTING.md) might be a nice document to read before you fill out the report :)
 -->